-Unity House’s Domestic Violence Services Program does A LOT.
-They have a residential and non-residential program that collaborates with community partners to meet the needs of victims of domestic violence; they offer free legal services to low-income residents of Rensselaer County; they have support groups, cell phones; help with issues around stalking; housing; job loss; food insecurity; child care; school…. it goes on and on.
+Unity House’s Domestic Violence Services Program does A LOT: residential and non-residential program that collaborates with community partners to meet the needs of victims of domestic violence; free legal services to low-income residents of Rensselaer County; support groups, cell phones; help with issues around stalking; housing; job loss; food insecurity; child care; school…. it goes on and on.

 The group does an amazing job.
 The work they do is, in some cases, life-saving work, all made possible by their commitment to offer help to people who need safety.
 Services are free, voluntary, and confidential.

 Fact: for people in an abusive relationship, having a pet can be a barrier to seeking safety.
 Would you leave behind a beloved pet if your abuser threatened harm or death to your pet?
 What does a person do if they can’t take their pet with them?
 Abusers often exploit the love of a pet to further control their victim.